YusairahYamany/Flower_Image_Classifier/README.md

 This AI image classifier can identify and classify between 102 flowers

 ## Why did I build this project?
 I built this project mainly because I know most of the people have problems with knowing or classifying flowers.
-I know there are nature experts here and about, but for those who find it difficult to classify flowers, I hope that my project will be a perfect nature guide for you. h
+I know there are nature experts here and about, but for those who find it difficult to classify flowers, I hope that my project will be a perfect nature guide for you.

 ## What problem does it solve?
 As I already pointed out before, it solves the problems of those who find it hard or challenging to know or classify various types of flowers.